-One of the key advantages of eucalyptus flooring is that it is able to withstand the punishment of everyday life.
-That doesn’t mean you can leave them to do your tax return or balance your checkbook, but it does mean that eucalyptus floors will be able to take all that your family has to throw at it.
+One of the key advantages of eucalyptus flooring is that it can withstand the punishment of everyday life.
+That doesn’t mean you can leave them to do your tax return or balance your checkbook.
+But it does mean that eucalyptus floors will be able to take all that your family has to throw at it.

 That’s right; eucalyptus floors can withstand your…

-- your daughter’s soccer team as they run through to the backyard
+- daughter’s soccer team as they run through to the backyard

-- your son’s band, even if the bass does seem to be shaking the house
+- son’s band, even if the bass does seem to be shaking the house,

 - pets, both big and small!

 How?
-Well simply put, strand woven eucalyptus floors are a huuuuge two times harder than red oak.
+Well, simply put, strand woven eucalyptus floors are a huge two times harder than red oak.
 Even regular (not strand woven) eucalyptus floors are stronger than most hardwoods, and they can last for years or even decades without needing repairing or replacing.

-Eucalyptus floors are incredibly attractive, whether you choose the natural look of the planks or alter them to fit in with your existing décor.
-This is a great thing for you since it will make you feel happier with the look of your house, but it will also add to the value of your home should you ever have to sell.
+Eucalyptus floors are beautiful, whether you choose the planks’ natural look or alter them to fit in with your existing décor.
+This is a great thing for you since it will make you feel happier with your house’s look, but it will also add to the value of your home should you ever have to sell.

-Eucalyptus floors can be altered using a variety of textures, colors, and glosses to suit anyone’s style, whether you want light modern vibes or a rustic frontier look.
+Eucalyptus floors can be altered using various textures, colors, and glosses to suit anyone’s style, whether you want light modern vibes or a rustic frontier look.
 All you have to do is choose from your manufacturer’s vast collection.

-You can even personalize the floor to your specific taste during installation by choosing how to lay out your planks, which will vary slightly according to the growth patterns of the individual eucalyptus tree.
+You can even personalize the floor to your specific taste during installation by choosing how to layout your planks, which will vary slightly according to the individual eucalyptus tree’s growth patterns.

 6. Easy to install